zAbuQasem/MyNotes/DevOps/Kubernetes/Kubectl cheatsheet.md

 ## Deployment-strategies

 - **Recreate**
-	- This will delete the current replicaset and replace it with new updated one.
+	- This will delete the current `ReplicaSet` and replace it with new updated one.
 	- Usable in dev/staging environments (Downtime)
 	- Not the best choice in a production environment
 ```yaml